 These classes are grade bearing and are calculated in the student's grade point average (GPA).
 These classes follow the University's policy of assignment of an FA (Failure to attend) designation for enrolling, but not attending, the classes.
 Student grades for these classes are included on the Troy University academic transcript as non-credit courses.
 Students may request a review of these classes via a University Course Substitution form available through the ESL Director's office.
-Following the University's review process, it may be possible to use a total of six academic hours from the Level VI and Level VI-Plus courses as academic credits.
-These hours will be transcribed as general unrestrictive electives for the student and can be used as part of the student's overall degree requirement of at least 120 hours needed for graduation.
+Following the University's review process, it may be possible to use a total of six academic hours from the Level VI and Level VI-Plus courses as academic electives for the student and can be used as part of the student's overall degree requirement of at least 120 hours needed for graduation.